 Current accounting standards permit entities to choose to measure many financial instruments and certain other items at fair value and establish presentation and disclosure requirements designed to facilitate comparisons between entities that choose different measurement attributes for similar assets and liabilities.
 The Company has elected the fair value option for certain investments using net asset value per share.
-At December 31, 2017 and December 25, 2016, these investments totaled \$24,436 and \$23,571, respectively, and are included in prepaid expenses and other current assets in the consolidated balance sheets.
-The Company recorded net gains (losses) of \$1,500, \$1,010 and \$(682) on these investments in other expense (income), net for the years ended December 31, 2017, December 25, 2016 and December 27, 2015, respectively, relating to the change in fair value of such investments.
+At December 30, 2018 and December 31, 2017, these investments totaled \$23,913 and \$24,436, respectively, and are included in prepaid expenses and other current assets in the consolidated balance sheets.
+The Company recorded net (losses) gains of \$(180), \$1,500 and \$1,010 on these investments in other (income) expense, net for the years ended December 30, 2018, December 31, 2017 and December 25, 2016, respectively, relating to the change in fair value of such investments

-At December 31, 2017 and December 25, 2016, the Company had the following assets and liabilities measured at fair value in its consolidated balance sheets (excluding assets for which the fair value is measured using net asset value per share):
+At December 30, 2018 and December 31, 2017, the Company had the following assets and liabilities measured at fair value in its consolidated balance sheets (excluding assets for which the fair value is measured using net asset value per share):

 Fair Value Measurements Using

 Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

+December 30, 2018

+Assets:

+Available-for-sale securities \$ 914 914

+Derivatives 26,076 26,076

+Total assets \$26,990 914 26,076

+Liabilities:

+Derivatives \$ 1,610 1,610

+Option agreement 23,440 23,440

+Total liabilities \$25,050 1,610 23,440

 December 31, 2017

+Assets:

-Assets: Available-for-sale securities Derivatives \$ 3,126 12,226 3,126 12,226
+Available-for-sale securities \$ 3,126 3,126

+Derivatives 12,226 12,226

 Total assets \$15,352 3,126 12,226

+Liabilities:

-Liabilities: Derivatives \$23,051 23,051
+Derivatives \$23,051 23,051

-Option agreement Total liabilities 23,980 \$47,031 23,051 23,980 23,980
+Option agreement 23,980 23,980

-December 25, 2016 Assets:

-Available-for-sale securities Derivatives \$ 3,736 87,894 3,736 - - 87,894

-Total assets \$91,630 3,736 87,894

-Liabilities: Derivatives \$11,309 11,309

-Option agreement 28,770 28,770

-Total liabilities \$40,079 11,309 28,770
+Total liabilities \$47,031 23,051 23,980

 Available-for-sale securities include equity securities of one company quoted on an active public market.
-The Company's derivatives consist primarily of foreign currency forward contracts.
+The Company's derivatives consist of foreign currency forward contracts.
 The Company used current forward rates of the respective foreign currencies to measure the fair value of these contracts.
-The option agreement included in other liabilities at December 31, 2017 and December 25, 2016 is valued using an option pricing model based on the fair value of the related investment.
+The option agreement included in other liabilities at December 30, 2018 and December 31, 2017 is valued using an option pricing model based on the fair value of the related investment.
 Inputs used in the option pricing model include volatility and fair value of the underlying company which are considered unobservable inputs as they reflect the Company's own assumptions about the inputs that market participants would use in pricing the asset or liability.
 The Company believes that this is the best information available for use in the fair value measurement.
-There were no changes in these valuation techniques during 2017.
+There were no changes in these valuation techniques during 2018.